How to Respond When Somebody Comments about Your Food or Your Body

 We’re not perfect, but in general, it’s always a good idea to try to respond in a way that the best version of your future self will look back on and say, “Oh, I’d still do that in the same way.”

 So retract those claws, even if you’re going with a more pointed statement (whether for Means Well or Extreme Mean).
-We’re not looking for a confrontation, but for a more helpful way to move forward.
+In this case, we’re not looking for a confrontation, but for a helpful way to move forward.

 For Means Well, if you choose to respond to the comment, you might say something like, “I’m really thankful you care about me.
 It might be even more helpful to…” This gives them a different way of expressing their care, love, or concern, so that you’re both happy.